surniaulula/wpsso-strip-schema-microdata/readme.txt

 == Upgrade Notice ==

-= 2.10.0 =
+= 2.11.0 =

-(2020/12/10) Updated the SSO &gt; Strip Microdata settings page tooltip messages.
+(2020/12/10) Fixed an incorrectly named option key for the removal of Schema microdata attributes.

 = 2.9.0 =